jpegleg/dwarven-toolbox/README.md

 - axor - XOR two integers
 - hexor - XOR each byte of two strings, output as hex
 - anvil - generate iv and key (for hammeron and hameroff, AES-128, etc)
-- hammeron - AES-128 CBC encrypt (encrypt strings 127 bytes or less) ⚠️ Security Warning: Hazmat Hammers!
+- hammeron - AES-128 CBC encrypt (encrypt strings 127 bytes or less) ⚠️ Security Warning: Hazmat!
-- hammeroff - AES-128 CBC decrypt (decrypt string 127 bytes or less) ⚠️ Security Warning: Hazmat Hammers!
+- hammeroff - AES-128 CBC decrypt (decrypt string 127 bytes or less) ⚠️ Security Warning: Hazmat!
 - amuleton - create a one-time-use ed25519 keypair and sign an input and immediately throw away the private key
 - amuletoff - validate any ed25519 detached signature with original data, public key, and the detached signature
 - magick - hex encode